Nov 29, 2023

 How To Make Easy Coconut Macaroons

-In goes the coconut.
+Add the coconut.
 Mix in the coconut flakes and stir until no liquid remains.

 - To freeze: If you’d like to enjoy these past one week, you can freeze them for up to 3 months.
 Just make sure to layer parchment paper in between so they don’t stick.
-To defrost, let it sit out at room temperature to soften before serving.
+To defrost, let them sit out at room temperature to soften before serving.

 More Coconut Dessert Ideas

-Still haven’t had enough coconut?
-Here’s a few other delicious coconut desserts to make this season.
+If you’re a coconut lover, here are a few other delicious coconut desserts to make this season.

 - Pumpkin Spice Coconut Macaroons

 I hope you love these coconut macaroons as much as I do!
 If you make the recipe, let me know in the comments below how they turned out.
 Your review will help others in the community!